Credit rating agencies and the subprime crisis: Explanations for inaccurate ratings

 The FCIC commission found that agencies' credit ratings were influenced by "flawed computer models, the pressure from financial firms that paid for the ratings, the relentless drive for market share, the lack of resources to do the job despite record profits, and the absence of meaningful public oversight."
 McLean and Nocera blame credit ratings lapses on "an erosion of standards, a willful suspension of skepticism, a hunger for big fees and market share, and an inability to stand up to" the investment banks issuing the securities.

 Competitive pressure to lower standards

-Structured investment mortgage-related securities were the rating agencies' "golden goose"—in the words of one agency manager.
-Agencies earned as much as three times more for grading these complex products as for corporate bonds, their traditional business.
-On top of revenue generated for issuing credit ratings, agencies often earned $300,000–500,000 and as much as $1 million to construct a structured investment vehicle.
-By 2007 the business accounted for just under half of the total ratings revenue and all of the revenue growth for Moody's—one of the largest agencies.
-But there was always a danger of losing out on this lucrative business.
-Issuers played the three big credit agencies off one another, 'shopping' around to find the best ratings.
+Structured investment mortgage-related securities were the rating agencies' "golden goose".
+They earned close to three times as much grading these instruments, compared to corporate bonds, their traditional business.
+In addition, credit rating agencies earned $300,000–500,000, and in some cases $1 million, to set up a structured investment vehicle.
+By 2007, the rating business accounted for just under half of the total revenue and the entire revenue growth for Moody's, one of the largest agencies, came from subprime products.
+Issuers of subprime debt 'shopped' around to find the best ratings from major agencies.